hboutemy/maven-bench/README.md

 To do this, you can execute```mvn -DdistributionTargetDir="{maven-distrib-location}/apache-maven-head" clean package``` by replacing {maven-distrib-location} by the url given by the *maven.binaries.path* property of *maven-bench.properties* file.

-# Benchmark heap allocation of Maven releases
+# Benchmark heap allocation of several Maven releases

 Expliquer fichier property